 When he was 16, Paul was living in Rome near his father, who was in charge of the family's Italian part of the business, Getty Oil Italiana.
 Paul lived on his own after getting expelled from a private school, and enjoyed life as a carefree teenager without any responsibilities.
 He partied at clubs and participated in political demonstrations.

 He made money, meanwhile, by appearing as an extra in films and selling jewelry and paintings.

 He Was Kidnapped At 16, And His Captors Asked For A Multi-Million Dollar Ransom

 On July 10, 1973, the night of his kidnapping, Paul was reportedly hanging out in the Piazza Navona with a Belgian go-go dancer when he vanished.
 The Italian mafia grabbed Paul, placed him in the back of a van, and drove him 300 miles south of the capital to Calabria, which is surrounded by mountains.

 His captors contacted Paul's family and asked for $17 million in ransom.

 Paul's Family Thought He Made Up The Kidnapping Story To Get Money

-Even though kidnappings were not uncommon in Italy at that time, there was some doubt at first that Paul had indeed been kidnapped.
-People believed he made it up in order to get money from his grandfather, who had cut off his son.
+Though kidnappings were common in Italy at the time, there was some doubt at first that Paul had indeed been taken.
+People believed he made it up in order to get money from his grandfather, who was notoriously stingy - even with his family.
 Paul was even known to joke about faking a kidnapping.

-As a result, the police and Paul's friends didn't take him seriously.
-But Paul wrote a letter to his mother, pleading for help.
+As a result, the police and some of Paul's family and friends didn't take him seriously.
+But Paul wrote a letter to his mother pleading for help.
 It was published by TIME on July 30, 1973: